MitocGroup/recink/components/snyk/README.md

 - `npm install -g recink-snyk`

-> Note that the component is installed automatically when running `recink add snyk`
+> Note that the component is installed automatically when running `recink component add snyk`

 # Configuration